By CTS Coaches Adam Pulford with Jim Rutberg

 Start Training With the M&M Principle:

-Adam Pulford is a coach for Carmichael Training Systems, Inc. (CTS) and an avid road cycling, mountain bike, and triathlon competitor.
-Jim Rutberg is a coach for CTS and co-author of seven fitness and nutrition books with Chris Carmichael.
-To find out what CTS can do for you, and to receive our free newsletters, visit www.trainright.com.
+Adam Pulford is a coach for Carmichael Training Systems, Inc. (CTS), the Team Director for Team Ridebiker, and has worked with the Twenty16 Pro Cycling Team.
+He is also and an avid road cycling and mountain bike competitor.
+Jim Rutberg is a coach for CTS and co-author of seven fitness and nutrition books, including “The Time-Crunched Cyclist”.